sebastian-software/effective-eslint/readme.md

 **Explicitly Unused Plugins:**

-- [Import](https://www.npmjs.com/package/eslint-plugin-import): Given its reduced relevance in TypeScript projects, the import plugin is not utilized in most presets.
+- [Import](https://www.npmjs.com/package/eslint-plugin-import): Given its reduced relevance in TypeScript projects, the import plugin is not utilized in most presets nowadays.
+The [enhanced TS-fork](https://github.com/un-ts/eslint-plugin-import-x) might be a good alternative.
+It just seems that most rules are more targeted to legacy code than modern TS-code.

 ## License